osvobo/iCAT/instructions-short.md

 ## Instructions
 ### Part 1: 3D printing
-All 3D-printed parts can be printed using PETG or PLA filaments.
-To print the chamber, it is recommended to use a transparent material for the first three layers in order to be able to use the transmitted light of a microscope.
-For the remaining parts, black filament should be used to reduce light reflections.
-The individual STL and 3MF files and the complete Fusion360 project are in the [3D folder](support/3d). <br>
+All 3D-printed parts can be made using PETG or PLA filaments.
+For the 'chamber', it is recommended to use a transparent material for the first three layers to allow the use of transmitted light from a microscope.
+The 'chamber' can be printed in approximately 4 hours, requiring 10.5 meters of filament.
+For the remaining parts, black filament is recommended to minimize light reflections.
+Printing these parts takes about 25 hours and consumes 75 meters of filament.
+The individual STL and 3MF files and the complete Fusion360 project are in the [3D folder](support/3D).
+The complete iCAT model can also be loaded from the [mesh folder](support/mesh).
+The STL data can be visualized using 3D slicer software, while the OBJ file can be opened with any mesh viewer, such as the 3D Viewer application in Windows. <br>

 ### Part 2: iCAT assembly
 To assemble iCAT from individual parts, follow the instructions below.
 If needed, see the [pinout sheet](support/support.xlsx), and the wiring diagram.
 ![alt text](support/fritzing/iCAT_v2.png) <br><br>
 1. Insert all M3 nuts and four neodymium magnets into both 'base' parts. <br>
 ![alt text](support/media/iCAT-3.jpg)
 2. Slide the linear guide into the 'base-1', put both 'base' parts together, and secure the connection between them with two M3x6 screws.
-Attach the 'mounting plate' using two M3x6 screws and secure the linear guide with four M3x5 screws. <br>
+Attach the 'mounting plate' using two M3x6 screws and secure the 'linear guide' with four M3x5 screws. <br>
 ![alt text](support/media/iCAT-4.jpg)
 ![alt text](support/media/iCAT-6.jpg) <br><br>
-3. Fix the 'motor plates' to NEMA motors using eighth M3x4 screws according to the image below.
-Attach 'GT2 Pulley' to one of the NEMA motor.
-The pin connections of this NEMA motor need to be oriented vertically. <br>
+3. Fix the 'motor plates' to 'NEMA motors' using eighth M3x4 screws according to the image below.
+Attach 'GT2 Pulley' to one of the 'NEMA motor'.
+The pin connections of this 'NEMA motor' need to be oriented vertically. <br>
 ![alt text](support/media/iCAT-5a.jpg) <br><br>

 4. Secure the 'motor plates' on the 'base' using M3x4 screws. <br>
 ![alt text](support/media/iCAT-7.jpg) <br><br>
 5. Insert three M3 nuts into the 'cargo plate-2' and attach the 'GT2 Idler' to it using a M3x14 screw.
-Cut 33.5 cm of 'GT2 Timing Belt' and pass it through the idler.
+Cut 33.5 cm of 'GT2 Timing Belt' and pass it through the 'idler'.
 Fasten the ends of the belt inside the 'cargo' according to the image below. <br>
 ![alt text](support/media/iCAT-8.jpg) <br><br>
-6. Secure the 'cargo' to the Linear Guide Carriage using two M3x4 screws and place the belt on the 'GT2 Pulley' that was previously attached to one of the NEMA motors.
+6. Secure the 'cargo' to the 'Linear Guide Carriage' using two M3x4 screws and place the belt on the 'GT2 Pulley' that was previously attached to one of the 'NEMA motors'.
 Attach the 'cargo plate-2' to the 'cargo plate-1' using prepared screws.
 Do not overtighten these screws, otherwise the 'base' will bend. <br>
 ![alt text](support/media/iCAT-9.jpg) <br><br>
-7. Insert the M3x6 screws into the mounting holes of the Arduino Uno and plug the CNC shield onto the Arduino, ensuring that the pins are properly aligned with the corresponding headers.
-To adjust micro-stepping (1/16 step), set up the M2 pin of the CNC Shield HIGH by connecting the black jumper caps, as shown in the image below.
-Attach the DRV8825 Stepper Motor Drivers to the CNC Shield and connect the power supply wires to both the shield and the WAGO terminals. <br>
+7. Insert the M3x6 screws into the mounting holes of the 'Arduino Uno' and plug the 'CNC shield' onto the 'Arduino', ensuring that the pins are properly aligned with the corresponding headers.
+To adjust micro-stepping (1/16 step), set up the 'M2 pin' of the 'CNC Shield' HIGH by connecting the 'black jumper caps', as shown in the image below.
+Attach the 'DRV8825 Stepper Motor Drivers' to the 'CNC Shield' and connect the power supply wires to both the shield and the 'WAGO terminals'. <br>
 ![alt text](support/media/iCAT-10a.jpg) <br>
 *NOTE: Before proceeding any further, the voltage reference (V<sub>REF</sub>) that corresponds to the maximum current that will flow to the stepper motors needs to be set.
 The maximum current of used steeper motors is 1.8 A. To calculate the Vref, use this equation:* <br>
 **V<sub>REF</sub> = I<sub>max</sub>/2** <br>
 **V<sub>REF</sub> = 1.8/2 = 0.9 V** <br>
-*In order to set up the Vref, plug in the Arduino UNO with CNC Shield and the DRV8825 Stepper Motor Drivers to the USB port, connect the negative probe of the multimeter to the GND, connect the positive probe of the multimeter to the screwdriver tip, set the multimeter to DC Voltage measurement, and use the screwdriver to turn the potentiometer until you get the calculated voltage.* <br><br>
+*In order to set up the Vref, plug in the 'Arduino UNO' with 'CNC Shield' and the 'DRV8825 Stepper Motor Drivers' to the USB port, connect the negative probe of the multimeter to the GND, connect the positive probe of the multimeter to the screwdriver tip, set the multimeter to DC Voltage measurement, and use the screwdriver to turn the potentiometer until you get the calculated voltage.* <br><br>
-8. Similarly to the previous step, interconnect the WAGO terminals with the IRF520 Driver Module using additional power wires.
-Next, connect the wire end of the first Pigtail Cable Jack to the WAGO terminals.
-The wire end of the other Pigtail Cable Jack needs to be connected to the IRF520 Driver Module.
+8. Similarly to the previous step, interconnect the 'WAGO terminals' with the 'IRF520 Driver Module' using additional power wires.
+Next, connect the wire end of the first 'Pigtail Cable Jack' to the 'WAGO terminals'.
+The wire end of the other 'Pigtail Cable Jack' needs to be connected to the 'IRF520 Driver Module'.
 If needed, crimp the ends of any wires. <br>
 ![alt text](support/media/iCAT-11.jpg) <br><br>
-9. Attach the Ardunio UNO coupled with the CNC Shield and all the wirings to the 'base' using previously inserted screws. <br>
+9. Attach the 'Ardunio UNO' coupled with the 'CNC Shield' and all the wirings to the 'base' using previously inserted screws. <br>
 ![alt text](support/media/iCAT-12.jpg) <br><br>
 10. Install wiring components on three mini breadboards according to the image below.
-First, plug 10 kOhm resistor into the 'Thermistor' breadboard.
+First, plug '10 kOhm resistor' into the 'Thermistor breadboard'.
 Shorten the resistor leads, if necessary.
-Plug 10 kOhm thermistor, while one of its leads connects it with the resistor.
-Connect the Male-Female Dupont wire to it.
-This will be connected to the analog input ('Abort' pin) on the CNC shield later on.
-The other Dupont wires need to be connected to the other thermistor lead (ground) and to the second resistor lead (5 V).
-Second, prepare the 'Trigger IN' breadboard by plugging a 4.7 kOhm resistor into it and connecting its terminals to the Male DC connector.
-Dupont wires will be connected to both of these resistor leads later on (step 14) to the ground and to the analog input ('Hold' pin) on the CNC Shield.
-Third, plug 10 kOhm potentiometer into the last breadboard.
-Two Dupont wires will be connected to the side and the middle terminals later on, connecting it to PWM digital input ('Step Y' pin of the CNC shield) and to the IRF520 Driver Module signal input.
+Plug '10 kOhm thermistor', while one of its leads connects it with the resistor.
+Connect the 'Male-Female Dupont wire' to it.
+This will be connected to the analog input ('Abort pin') on the 'CNC shield' later on.
+The other 'Dupont wires' need to be connected to the other thermistor lead (ground) and to the second resistor lead (5 V).
+Second, prepare the 'Trigger IN' breadboard by plugging a '4.7 kOhm resistor' into it and connecting its terminals to the 'Male DC connector'.
+'Dupont wires' will be connected to both of these resistor leads later on (step 14) to the ground and to the analog input ('Hold' pin) on the 'CNC Shield'.
+Third, plug '10 kOhm potentiometer' into the last breadboard.
+Two 'Dupont wires' will be connected to the side and the middle terminals later on, connecting it to 'PWM digital input' ('Step Y' pin of the 'CNC shield') and to the 'IRF520 Driver Module' signal input.
 If needed, crimp the ends of any wires. <br>
 ![alt text](support/media/iCAT-13a.jpg) <br><br>
-11. Install the 'Potentiometer' breadboard and DC Female pigtail in to the 'base' and cover it with the 'base adapter'. <br>
+11. Install the 'Potentiometer breadboard' and 'DC Female pigtail' in to the 'base' and cover it with the 'base adapter'. <br>
 ![alt text](support/media/iCAT-14.jpg) <br><br>
-12. Install the 'Trigger IN' breadboard and fit Male DC connector in the 'base adapter'. <br>
+12. Install the 'Trigger IN breadboard' and fit 'Male DC connector' in the 'base adapter'. <br>
 ![alt text](support/media/iCAT-15.jpg) <br><br>
-13. Install the IRF520 Driver Module and plug its Dupont wires (ground, 5 V).
+13. Install the 'IRF520 Driver Module' and plug its 'Dupont wires' (ground, 5 V).
 Plug the signal input as described in step 10.
-Fit Male DC connector connected to IRF520 Module in the upper right corner of the 'base'.
-Secure the potentiometer by its nut and attach the 'knob' to it. <br>
+Fit 'Male DC connector' connected to 'IRF520 Module' in the upper right corner of the 'base'.
+Secure the 'potentiometer' by its nut and attach the 'knob' to it. <br>
 ![alt text](support/media/iCAT-16.jpg) <br><br>
 14. Install the 'Thermistor' breadboard in the 'base'.
-Connect Dupont wires of all the breadboards as described in step 10.
-Connect LED to 5 V, ground, and digital output ('Dir Y' pin) on the CNC Shield.
-Plug eight Dupont wires to the Arducam and connect them to the CNC Shield according to the [pinout sheet](support/support.xlsx) and the wiring diagram.
+Connect 'Dupont wires' of all the 'breadboards' as described in step 10.
+Connect 'LED' to 5 V, ground, and digital output ('Dir Y' pin) on the 'CNC Shield'.
+Plug eight 'Dupont wires' to the 'Arducam' and connect them to the 'CNC Shield' according to the [pinout sheet](support/support.xlsx) and the wiring diagram.
 Test the functionality of the device at this point before attaching the 'lid'. <br>
 ![alt text](support/media/iCAT-17.jpg)
 ![alt text](support/media/iCAT-18a.jpg) <br>
-*NOTE: It is possible to use 5 V and GND pins of unoccupied driver bays on the CNC Shield to connect the IRF520 Driver Module and the thermistor.* <br><br>
+*NOTE: It is possible to use 5 V and GND pins of unoccupied driver bays on the 'CNC Shield' to connect the 'IRF520 Driver Module' and the 'thermistor'.* <br><br>
-15. Attach the 'lid' to the 'base' and attach Arducam to the 'cargo' using two M3x4 screws.
+15. Attach the 'lid' to the 'base' and attach 'Arducam' to the 'cargo' using two M3x4 screws.
 Install a Sleeving Cord Protector to cover the wiring of the camera. <br>
 ![alt text](support/media/iCAT-19.jpg)<br><br>
 16. Use 'mounting screws' to connect the iCAT's 'mounting plate' to the stage of the microscope. <br><br>

 So far, the iCAT was successfully mounted and used in combination with the following microscopes. <br><br>
-ZEISS Axio Examiner:
+**ZEISS Axio Examiner:**
 ![alt text](support/media/iCAT-23.jpg)
 ![alt text](support/media/iCAT-44.jpg)
 <br><br>
-ZEISS Axio Zoom.V16:
+**ZEISS Axio Zoom.V16:**
 ![alt text](support/media/iCAT-42.jpg)
 ![alt text](support/media/iCAT-43.jpg)